Medical Laboratory Technician (MLT) Pathway Program

 How does tuition reimbursement work?

 Students are responsible for paying all tuition and fees.
-For graduates who commit to working at their respective UVMHN partner for three years, UVMHN will begin reimbursing tuition costs one year after graduation.
+For graduates who commit to working at their respective partner location for three years, they will reimbursed in one-third increments for all out-of-pocket tuition, fee, and books costs beginning one year after graduation.

-What if I’m a per diem or part-time employee?
+What if I’m per diem or part-time?
 Am I eligible?

-In order to be eligible, you must be a full-time employee of a partner within the UVM Health Network.
+In order to be eligible, you need to be a full-time employee.

-I’ve taken pre-requisites in the past.
+I’ve taken college courses in the past.
 Do I need to retake those courses?

 Questions?